-the person receiving the report to write a comment.
+Each report set out the variances from flexible budget for each element of cost.
+At the foot of the report was a section for highlighting matters for attention and a space below for the person receiving the report to write a comment.
 In the case of individual employees, a comment was expected on any action planned in response to matters noted.
 This action plan would be discussed and agreed with the supervisor.
 In the case of the report to the supervisor, the comment was expected to show the action planned for the production activity as a whole, or for individual employees where there was a particular problem.
 In the case of the report to the managing director, the comment was expected to confirm discussions with the supervisor but also to note any action on indirect costs regarded as the managing director's responsibility.

 We had a trial run of this reporting format for three months, to iron out any wrinkles, and during that time there were some difficulties in getting the overhead responsibility allocation right.
 Everyone denies responsibility for indirect costs but, at the end of the day, they have to be incurred and are an unavoidable consequence of business activity.
-It was eventually agreed that the direct cost allocation would remain, but that, for employees and the supervisor, the emphasis would be on responsibility for the volume aspects of the allocation, with any external price increases being regarded as non-controllable or else a matter for discussion with the purchasing section.
+It was eventually agreed that the direct cost allocation would remain, but that, for employees and the